 The former Preston Girls’ Secondary College site will re-open as the new co-educational Preston High School in Term 1, 2019, when it will take its first Year 7 students.
 Planning began in November 2016, after a review of future education needs in the area recommended establishing the new school.

 The VSBA formed the Preston High New School Planning Group to oversee development.
 This group includes members of the 'High School for Preston' group, community and council representatives, school principals from surrounding primary and high schools, education experts and project planners.

 We undertook community engagement in early 2017, asking parents, students, teachers and the wider community what sort of school they would like.
 The New School Planning Group used the results to create the ‘education specification’ (the vision for the school) and architects used this to develop the master plan.

-We’re converting the former school’s central heritage building into modern new classrooms and a STEM (Science, Technology, Engineering and Mathematics) centre.
+We’re converting the former school’s central heritage building into modern new classrooms and a science, technology, engineering and mathematics (STEM) centre.
 This will make use of the building’s 3.9m-high ceilings and generously-sized spaces.

 These works will give students the modern school facilities they need for a great 21st century education, within the existing heritage buildings.

-We’ll announce details in 2018, and parents of local primary school children will learn more as part of the usual transition procedures.
+Applications will open in term 2, 2018.
+Details will be communicated through local primary schools.
 Primary schools are responsible for ensuring each Year 6 student has a place in a secondary school for Year 7, and will provide parents with application documents.

 The new principal will work with the school council and the Department of Education and Training's North Western Victoria Regional Office to develop future enrolment plans.